to raise great Americans.

 Britt loves drinking in Florida sunshine, unsweetened tea and baby snuggles.
 Britt is a Duke and Stanford graduate, and she’s a constant student in the school of life.
 Thanks to Bill and Melinda Gates, she won a full college scholarship which ignited a love for the role civil society plays in transforming lives.
 Since then, Britt has worked for multiple publicly traded companies and led a few non-profits.
 Her greatest work has been creating a home with her Navy husband and raising their children together.
 A certified Gallup Coach, Britt is at her best when she’s building people up, whether it’s in the boardroom or on the playground.
 The daughter of a special forces Vietnam Veteran and special needs public school teacher, her parents taught her early on what it means to serve and sacrifice and what dignity for all human beings, at every stage of development, looks like.
 Britt’s an advocate for civic engagement and believes that true change will come to our country when we seek the peace and prosperity of our communities just as much as we seek it for ourselves.
 She’s doing her best to live that out in her hometown of Sarasota, FL where she serves as a locally elected official and her favorite pair of shoes inevitably involves some sand between her toes.

 Alli loves breakfast for dinner, a good sweat, and ridiculous comedies that she’s (almost) too embarrassed to name.
 Born in South Florida and raised eating matzah brei with chopsticks, she’s the product of a tiger mom and a Navy dad… both of whom managed to balance structure with tons of love and laughter!
+Patriotism was also very present with parents who know the U.S. is a country worth fighting for and a country worth immigrating to.
 Alli studied at Harvard where she majored in Economics, competed on the Varsity Tennis team, and worked at Herrell’s Ice Cream Shoppe.
 The latter was by far her most delicious college experience.
 Now a full-time mom to a first grader and preschooler, Alli moonlights as a writer on right-of-center policy.
 She’s the author of Bleeding Heart Conservatives: Why It’s Good To Be Right, a board advisor to The Flip Side media, and a Contributing Writer at the Manhattan Institute’s City Journal.
 Previously, she worked as an analyst at Goldman Sachs and at Equinox in New York City.
-While in the city, she volunteered with New York Cares and the Jewish Community Center of Manhattan.
+While in the city, she volunteered with New York Cares and the Jewish Community Center.
 With roots now planted just outside of NYC, Alli enjoys hanging with neighbors, teaching tennis to her kids, and playing sous-chef to her culinary whiz of a husband.

 Rachel loves a messy craft, a pool party, and the smell of books.
 She lives close enough to New York City to enjoy the occasional museum visit, but far enough away to see the stars -- a favorite nightly ritual with her preschool-aged son, Tate.
-By day, Rachel is a proud working mom -- toiling as a brand consultant for several companies across retail, consumer goods, and television programming, while serving as a locally elected official, By night, she is known for her creative dinner table prayers, crockpot feasts, and enthusiastic re-readings of "Llama Llama Red Pajama" (which she has also carefully re-written to instill little Llama with enhanced bravery).
-Previously, she has worked in corporate retail for brands including One Kings Lane, Bed Bath & Beyond, Macy's Department Stores, Gap, Banana Republic, and Old Navy -- so she knows a great product when she sees one.
+By day, Rachel is a proud working mom -- toiling as a brand consultant for several American and international companies across retail, consumer goods, and television programming, while also serving her community as a locally elected official.
+By night, she is known for her creative dinner table prayers, crockpot feasts, and enthusiastic re-readings of "Llama Llama Red Pajama" (which she has also carefully re-written to instill little Llama Llama with enhanced bravery).
+Previously, she has worked in corporate retail for brands headquartered around the country, from the west coast to the east coast.
+One Kings Lane, Bed Bath & Beyond, Macy's Department Stores, Gap, Banana Republic, and Old Navy to name a few -- so she knows a great product when she sees one!
 And unfortunately for her budget, she's been seeing a lot of them lately.
 Rachel is a graduate of Cornell University, where in addition to her diploma, she scored the best souvenir of all -- her husband, Bennett.

 Alice is a criminal prosecutor.
 While she focuses on white collar crimes, she also prosecutes a range of cases from narcotics trafficking to kidnapping to gun crimes and everything in between.
 She is the proud mother of two boys and wife to the world's most supportive husband, who is also an attorney.
 As the daughter of immigrants, her favorite American value is the opportunity of the American dream for all.